-Qualitative Measure of Satisfactory Academic Progress (SAP)
+Qualitative Measure (GPA) of Satisfactory Academic Progress (SAP)

-As per sections 668.16(e) (2) (i) and 668.34 of HEA 1965, ALLEN SCHOOL OF HEALTH SCIENCES follows a qualitative measure.
-The measurement is graduated.
-The following policy provides a detailed description of how qualitative progress is monitored and by whom.
-The school realizes that, oftentimes, students must make an adjustment to the academic demands of pursuing an education.
-The financial aid office receives quantitative information about Title IV recipients from the Office of Academic Affairs.
-The quantitative Satisfactory Academic Progress is reviewed manually and a copy of the latest transcript is kept in the student's file.
-The division of financial aid notifies students in writing of their progress or lack of progress at the end of each payment period.
+Allen School of Health Sciences follows a qualitative measure of determining SAP.
+In order for students to successfully meet this qualitative measure, they must maintain a GPA of at least 2.0 at the completion of each module.
+The Office of Financial Aid receives qualitative information about Title IV recipients from the Office of Academic Affairs.
+The qualitative SAP progress is reviewed manually and a copy of the latest transcript is kept in the student's file.
+The Office of Financial Aid notifies students in writing of their progress or lack of progress at the end of each payment period.

-Financial Aid Warning:
+Financial Aid Warning

-The school evaluates Satisfactory Academic Progress at the end of each payment period.
-If a student falls below a 2.0 GPA or if the student is not completing the required amount of hours/credits to keep PACE with the requirements for graduation within the 150% time frame, the student will be placed on financial aid warning for one payment period.
-If they are still not meeting Satisfactory Academic Progress at the end of the warning period, the student may be placed on Financial Aid Probation.
-(See "Financial Aid Probation" below.)
-A student who is put on a Financial Aid Warning can continue to receive Title IV aid for the next payment period after they receive the warning status.
-The status will be conferred automatically without the student appealing their Satisfactory Academic Progress status.
+Allen School of Health Sciences evaluates Satisfactory Academic Progress at the end of each payment period.
+If a student falls below a 2.0 GPA or if the student is not completing the required amount of hours/credits to maintain pace with the requirements for graduation within the 150% time frame, the student will be placed on Financial Aid Warning for one payment period.
+A student who is placed on Financial Aid Warning can continue to receive Title IV aid for the next payment period after they receive the warning status.